papampi/braiins-os/README.md

 ### Kernel

 The *config* command can also be used for the Linux configuration when *--kernel* parameter is specified.
 The resulting configuration is then saved in the LEDE build system in the target directory.
-It is standard behaviour of the LEDE.
+It is standard behavior of the LEDE.

 ```bash
 # configure kernel (Linux) for selected target